PrabhatkrBharti/ReConstr/README.md

 # ReConstr
-This repository contains the code and graphs of the "ReConstr:Please be Polite on your Peers Towards Estimating Constructiveness of Reviewer’s Comment in Peer Review<br />
+This repository contains dataset and code of the "ReConstr:Please be Polite on your Peers Towards Estimating Constructiveness of Reviewer’s Comment in Peer Review<br />
 Authors: Prabhat Kumar Bharti, Tirthankar Ghoshal, Mayank Agrawal, Asif Ekbal<br />
 Affiliation: Indian Institute of Technology, Patna, India India<br />